-CEV received proceeds of \$24.4M and \$33.2M \$61.8M during the three six months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively, in connection with the sale leaseback of commercial solar assets.
-CEV records the sale leaseback as a financing obligation for accounting purposes and continues to operate the solar assets, including related expenses, retains the revenue generated from SRECs, TRECs and energy sales, and has the option to renew the lease or repurchase the assets sold at the end of the lease term.
+CEV received proceeds of \$24.4M and \$61.8M \$163.6M during the six nine months ended March 31, 2024 June 30, 2024 and 2023, respectively, in connection with the sale leaseback of commercial solar assets.
+CEV records the sale leaseback as a financing obligation for accounting purposes and continues to operate the solar assets, including related expenses, retains the revenue generated from SRECs, TRECs RECs and energy sales, and has the option to renew the lease or repurchase the assets sold or renew the lease at the end of the lease term.